Kirkwood, California: 2020 census

 The 2020 United States census reported that Kirkwood had a population of 190.
 The population density was 43.6 PD/sqmi.
 The racial makeup of Kirkwood was 84.2% White, 3.2% African American, 3.7% Native American, 2.6% Asian, 0.0% Pacific Islander, 1.1% from other races, and 5.3% from two or more races.
 Hispanic or Latino of any race were 3.7% of the population.

 The Census reported that 72.6% of the population lived in households, 26.8% lived in non-institutionalized group quarters, and 0.5% were institutionalized.

 There were 81 households, out of which 8.6% included children under the age of 18, 13.6% were married-couple households, 11.1% were cohabiting couple households, 18.5% had a female householder with no partner present, and 56.8% had a male householder with no partner present.
 56.8% of households were one person, and 7.4% were one person aged 65 or older.
 The average household size was 1.7.
 There were 22 families (27.2% of all households).

 The age distribution was 5.8% under the age of 18, 11.1% aged 18 to 24, 33.2% aged 25 to 44, 34.2% aged 45 to 64, and 15.8% who were 65 years of age or older.
 The median age was 45.0 years.
 There were 121 males and 69 females.

 There were 659 housing units at an average density of 151.2 /mi2, of which 81 (12.3%) were occupied.
 Of these, 32.1% were owner-occupied, and 67.9% were occupied by renters.

 Infrastructure

 The Kirkwood Mountain Resort was built with a micro-utility providing electric power without connecting to the state electric grid.
 The community was eventually connected when the town of Kirkwood took over the utility.

 In popular culture

 In episode 4 of season 2 of The West Wing entitled "In This White House", Deputy White House Communications Director Sam Seaborn references Kirkwood in a televised debate about school funding, though he mistakenly states that Kirkwood is located in Oregon.
 His debate competitor, Ainsley Hayes, corrects him by noting that the town is located in California.

+Contemporary Development

+Kirkwood has continued to develop as a major alpine tourism and recreation destination in the 21st century.
+The town has experienced infrastructure improvements and modernization of its recreational facilities, particularly centered around the Kirkwood Mountain Resort.
+Recent development initiatives have focused on sustainable tourism practices and seasonal management of the high-elevation community.
+The ski resort has invested in infrastructure upgrades and expanded services to serve the growing number of winter sports enthusiasts and summer visitors.
+Climate and weather challenges associated with the location's high elevation continue to shape development planning and operational decisions for the community.